sdxshuai/Epicourier-Web/AGENT-PLAN/04-DATABASE-DESIGN.md

 - `nutrient_goals` - Users can only access their own goals
 - `user_achievements` - Users can only access their own achievements
 - `streak_history` - Users can only access their own streaks
+- `shopping_lists` - Users can only access their own shopping lists
+- `shopping_list_items` - Users can only access items in their own lists
+- `user_inventory` - Users can only access their own inventory

 ### Calendar Table Policies